A new business – Too bad I didn't know before…

 Has there been progress over the past week?
 What is the progress?

-If we haven't been able to clearly answer the above questions, consult with a professional about your future course.
+If you are unable to answer the above questions clearly, please consult with a professional about your next steps.

 The initial acts of establishing a business, regardless of what kind, should happen during the planning stages.
 Do not wait to finish commitments at your last place of work.

-The more preparation and accumulated knowledge you have, the faster you'll be on your way, beginning to generating an income.
+The more preparation and accumulated knowledge you have, the faster you'll be on your way to generating an income.

-Two huge resources that aren't usually considered during initial planning are bureaucracy and the need to internalize a new situation.
-Likewise, time for mistakes – and there is no business without them, is definitely an important part of every equation.
-And, even though it's a cliché, I am happy to use this one – we learn from our mistakes.
+Two often overlooked resources during initial planning are bureaucracy and the need to internalize a new situation.
+Additionally, budgeting time for mistakes is important, as no business is without them.
+As the cliché goes, we learn from our mistakes.

 Good luck!